broadinstitute/cromwell/README.md

 inputs <WDL file>

-  Print a JSON skeleton file of the inputs needed for this workflow.
+  Write a JSON skeleton file of the inputs needed for this workflow.
 Fill in the values in this JSON document and pass it in to the 'run' subcommand.